-The proposed development is for demolition works and the erection of dual occupancy (attached), swimming pools, associated works and strata subdivision at 93 Crown Road, Queenscliff.
-The proposal remains consistent with the locality.
-The proposal is consistent with relevant Council controls and ensures privacy and solar access are maintained for surrounding properties and the site.
+The proposed development is for demolition works and the erection of dual occupancy (attached), associated works and strata subdivision at 35 Moore Road, Freshwater.
+The proposal remains consistent with the locality and with relevant Council controls and ensures privacy and solar access are maintained for surrounding properties and the site.